-We inferred forest cover in 1990 and change from 1990 to 2000 using a signature-extension approach based on stable pixels hindcast from 2000 and 2005 epochs (Figure 13).
+We inferred forest cover in 1990 and change from 1990 to 2000 using a signature-extension approach based on stable pixels hind cast from 2000 and 2005 epochs (Figure 13).
 For the purpose of large-area mapping, extrapolation of models beyond the immediate temporal and spatial domain in which they were trained has been explored by many researchers (Sexton et al. 2013b; Gray and Song 2013).
 Termed as "generalization" or "signature extension", this approach has been successfully applied for the classification of forest cover (Pax-Lenney et al. 2001) and change (Woodcock et al. 2001) using Landsat data.
 This approach also has been implemented by deriving training data from one date and using it to train a classifier on a different image from the same path/row scene but different acquisition date (Pax-Lenney et al. 2001).
-Complementary to the traditional signature extension method, Gray and Song (2013) combined a procedure to identify stable pixels to deal with irregular time-series images.
-This approach has been found to be effective for the automated classification of large areas, especially when there are actual changes in class spectral signatures from phenological variability, atmospheric differences, or land cover changes (Fortier et al. 2011, Gray and Song 2013).
+Complementary to the traditional signature extension method, Gray and Song (2013) combined a procedure to identify stable pixels to deal with irregular time series images.

 Figure 13.
-Hind-cast training and classification procedure to retrieve historical forest cover estimates. $SR = surface \ reflectance$, C = cover, $t1 \approx 1990$, and $tn \approx 2000 \ or \ 20005$.
+Hind-cast training and classification procedure to retrieve historical forest cover estimates.
+SR = surface reflectance, C = cover, t1 $\approx$ 1990, and tn $\approx$ 2000 or 20005.